LibrariesHacked/librarieshacked/about.md

 title: About
 ---

 Libraries Hacked is a project to promote the use of open data in libraries.
-That includes helping libraries publish data about themselves, as well as using library open data alongside other open datasets.
-The goal is to make interesting and useful software tools that can be used by library services and the public.
+That includes helping libraries publish data about themselves, as well as showing how library open data can be used alongside other open datasets.
+The goal is to make interesting software tools that are useful for library services and the public.

-The project is run by Dave Rowe, a software developer (and library user/ex-library staff member) based in the South West, UK.
+The project is run by Dave Rowe, a software developer (and library user/ex-library staff member) based in the South West of the UK.

 Feel free to get in contact using by emailing [info@librarieshacked.org](mailto:info@librarieshacked.org), or message [@librarieshacked](https://twitter.com/librarieshacked) on twitter.